ganttArt/codefellows-city-explorer/README.md

 01-01-2001 4:59pm - Application now has a fully-functional express server, with a GET route for the location resource. -->

 Name of feature: Repository and API key setup

-Estimate of time needed to complete: 30min
+- Estimate of time needed to complete: 30min
-Start time: 1:06pm
+- Start time: 1:06pm
-Finish time: 1:39pm
+- Finish time: 1:39pm
-Actual time needed to complete: 33min
+- Actual time needed to complete: 33min

 Name of feature: LocationIQ API request setup

-Estimate of time needed to complete: 1hr
+- Estimate of time needed to complete: 1hr
-Start time: 2pm
+- Start time: 2pm
-Finish time: 2:33pm
+- Finish time: 2:33pm
-Actual time needed to complete: 33min
+- Actual time needed to complete: 33min

 Name of feature: Map

-Estimate of time needed to complete: 15min
+- Estimate of time needed to complete: 15min
-Start time: 2:33pm
+- Start time: 2:33pm
-Finish time:
+- Finish time: 2:53pm
+- Actual time needed to complete: 20min

+Name of feature: Error handling

+- Estimate of time needed to complete: 45min
+- Start time: 4pm
+- End time: 4:35pm
-Actual time needed to complete:
+- Actual time needed to complete: 35min

 ## Credit and Collaborations